AleksandarBayrev/pharmacy-manager/PharmacyManager.API/README.md

 quantity => bigint
 deleted => boolean
 ```
+* OR you can use `pharmacymanager.tar` file to restore the structure in PostgreSQL

 ## Build notes
 * For Linux you can build the application with the publish-linux shell script.